ale4710/vndspcpl/README.txt

 	--text-progression-speed [seconds]
-it will set how fast text will be displayed. the number will be like "1 character every n seconds" so if you set [seconds] to 1, then it will display 1 character every 1 second. conversely, if you set [seconds] to 0.02, it will display 1 character every 0.02 seconds, which works out to 50 character every second.
+it will set how fast text will be displayed. the number will be interpreted as "1 character every n seconds" so if you set [seconds] to 1, then it will display 1 character every 1 second. conversely, if you set [seconds] to 0.02, it will display 1 character every 0.02 seconds, which works out to 50 character every second.